Allergan Breast Implants

 Some of our past clients have written reviews for our firm.
 They are available here:

 Our Verdicts and Settlements page features some of our successful case results.

 Editor's Note: Updated for accuracy and relevancy [cha 3.20.23]

 :mm [cs 1844] cha

 DISCLAIMER: This post is provided for informational purposes only.
 This post does not constitute a Retainer and/or Services Agreement.
 No attorney-client relationship exists between you and our law firm unless and until a Services Agreement and/or Retainer is executed by all parties.
-The information posted is not, nor is it intended to be medical or legal advice.
-Do not stop taking any medication or remove any medical device without consulting your physician.
+The information posted is not, nor is it intended to be, medical or legal advice.
+Do not stop taking medication or remove any medical device without consulting your physician.